-BUCKHOLME TOWERS SCHOOL AND NURSERY - E-Safety Policy
+BUCKHOLME TOWERS SCHOOL - E-Safety Policy

 This policy relates to the main school, EYFS and all activities, including residential trips and all care arrangements.

 Computing in the 21st Century is seen as an essential resource to support learning and teaching, as well as playing an important role in the every-day lives of children, young people and adults.
 Consequently, schools need to build in the use of these technologies in order to arm our children with the skills to access life-long learning and employment.

 Computing covers a wide range of resources including web-based and mobile learning.
 It is also important to recognise the constant and fast paced evolution of Computing within our society as a whole.
 Currently the internet technologies children and young people are using both inside and outside of the classroom include:-

 - Learning platforms and virtual learning environments